What is Lavender? A Herb, Flower, or Shrub?

 Classifications of plants can be quite confusing, with many sharing similar characteristics yet falling into different categorizations.
 Lavender is one of those plants that is often miscategorized, with people being misled by its beautiful, sweet-smelling flower.
 You therefore probably wouldn’t think of lavender as a herb, but it actually is.

 Much of this can be put down to a misunderstanding of the difference between a plant and what is merely part of the plant itself.
-In this article, we will look at why lavender is classified in the way it is and why it is often mistakenly classified.
+Below, we will look at why lavender is classified in the way it is and why it is often mistakenly classified.
+We will then consider the main types of lavender grown before looking at the many reason as to why it is one of the best plants to cultivate in your garden.

 Lavender is a herbaceous plant that flowers.
 It is classified as a member of the Lamiaceae family of plants, which also includes mint and sage.
 Because lavender shares many of the characteristics of a flowering shrub, and is often misclassified as one, however, its botanical genus is that of a herb.[1][2][3]